- Encourage pride in the Sixth Form and School

 - Very short skirts or dresses.

 - Jackets of an informal style such as denim, leather or similar.

 - T-shirts - especially those of a baggy style with logos and similar across the front or back.

 - Dresses or shirt/tops which are strapless, have thin straps, backless or similar; no plunging necklines.

-In the event of repeated infringements parents will be contacted and the student will risk being sent home.
 It is the responsibility of parents to ensure that students come to school in the correct uniform (see home school agreement).